aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 ![appmesh-xray-create-group-2](img/appmesh-xray-create-group-2.png)
 <p align="center"><b><i>Figure 6.</i></b> Adding a group filter expression.</p>

 After creating the group, make sure to select it from the dropdown to apply it as the active filter.
-You should see somethng similar to the following:
+You should see something similar to the following:

 ![appmesh-xray-service-map-1](img/appmesh-xray-service-map-1.png)
 <p align="center"><b><i>Figure 7.</i></b> Analyzing the X-Ray service map.</p>

-What the map reveals is that
+What the map reveals is that:

 1. Our color request first flows through an Envoy proxy for ingress to the gateway service.
 2. Envoy passes the request to the gateway service, which makes a request to a colorteller.